neowara/Tickefy/README.md

 - [X] Create a Buy page
     - [X] In that page the user can select the amount of tickets
     - [X] The price should go up and down dynamically depending on the amount of tickets chosen.
-    - [ ] Buy button at the end of page that will redirect you to the Tickets page
+    - [X] Buy button at the end of page that will redirect you to the Tickets page
-- [ ] Create a Tickets page
+- [ X Create a Tickets page
-    - [ ] Show all tickets purchased in this page, indivually as cards
+    - [X] Show all tickets purchased in this page, indivually as cards
-    - [ ] Every card should contain the information shown in the sketch
+    - [X] Every card should contain the information shown in the sketch
-    - [ ] Every card will have a unique code at the bottom and optionally a QR code
+    - [X] Every card will have a unique code at the bottom and optionally a QR code
-- [ ] Create a Staff page
+- [X] Create a Staff page
-    - [ ] Can only be access with the right user and password
+    - [X] Can only be access with the right user and password
     - [ ] Will only show the account info with a unique ID
 - [X] Create an Admin page
     - [X] In this page the Admin can see all the events that exist in the database and see the info related to it